Lab 10: Referencing Figures and Tables

 The purpose of this lab is to learn how to integrate figures and tables into the narrative of the document using references.

-After completing this lab, you should be able to create figures from static images or data graphics that you create and reference them by number automatically in the text.
-Similarly, you should be able to create tables from data or by hand and reference them automatically.
+After completing this lab, you should be able to create figures from images you embed or from data graphics that you create, and reference them by number automatically in the text.
+Similarly, you should be able to create formatted tables from data frames and reference them automatically.

 Optional Reading